Convergence rates for the stochastic gradient descent method for non-convex objective functions: Stochastic gradient descent - The compact case

 \end{prop}

 \begin{proof}[Proof of Proposition~\ref{ng_good_set_comp}]The proof is an immediate consequence of Proposition~\ref{ng_good_set} and the compactness of $\mathcal{M}\cap U$.\end{proof}

-The following theorem proves the convergence of SGD with initial data sampled from a uniform distribution on a bounded open set $A\subseteq\mathbb{R}^d$ satisfying $\mathcal{M}\cap U\cap A\neq\emptyset$.
+The following theorem proves the convergence of SGD with initial data sampled from a uniform distribution on a bounded open set $A\subseteq\mathbb{R}^d$ which satisfies that $\mathcal{M}\cap U\cap A\neq\emptyset$.
 The proof is an immediate consequence of Theorem~\ref{ng_one_path}, Proposition~\ref{ng_converge_comp}, and Proposition~\ref{ng_good_set_comp}.